Difference Between Gross Margin and Gross Profit

-If you're noticing a trend where the terms gross margin and gross profit are being used interchangeably, you're noticing two terms being used interchangeably when they shouldn't be.
-While they measure similar metrics, gross margin is measuring the percentage (or dollar amount) of the comparison of a product's cost to its sale price, whereas gross profit is measuring the percentage (or dollar amount) of profit from the sale of the product.
+Sometimes the terms gross margin and gross profit are used interchangeably, which is a mistake.
+While they measure similar metrics, gross margin measures the percentage (or dollar amount) of the comparison of a product's cost to its sale price, while gross profit measures the percentage (or dollar amount) of profit from the sale of the product.

 Sales minus COGS (Cost of Goods Sold) = Gross Profit in Dollars

-It's worth noting that GAAP rules require that gross profit be broken out and clearly labeled on all P&L statements.
+Note that generally accepted accounting principles (GAAP) require that gross profit be broken out and clearly labeled on all profit and loss (P&L) statements.

 Gross margin is the gross profit divided by total sales.
-So, if your store did $500,000 in sales and had $250,000 in gross profit, then you have a gross margin of 50 percent.
+So, if your store made $500,000 in sales and had $250,000 in gross profit, then you have a gross margin of 50 percent.

-If this seems confusing, consider the following.
-If you're selling TVs and have a gross margin of 30 percent and your competitor is selling TVs but has a gross margin of 40 percent does that mean you are doing something wrong?
-Possibly.
-The key thing to see here is that because you have the gross margin percentage to relate too, it does make you stop and examine what you're doing,
+If this seems confusing, consider this example.
+If you're selling TVs and have a gross margin of 30 percent and your competitor is selling TVs and has a gross margin of 40 percent, does this indicate that you are doing something wrong?

 A Word About P&L

 A store can have a high gross margin and low revenues or a low gross margin and high revenues.
 Either way, the math may equal the same on the P&L. When requesting a loan or line of credit from a bank, these numbers are key determinants of your store's ability to repay.